Wolftallemo/Bloxify/README.md

     "databaseAddress"   : String.
 IP address or hostname of database to connect to.
     "databaseName"      : String.
 Default 'postgres'.
 Name of database to connect to.
     "databasePassword"  : String.
 Password of database user.
     "gameModeratorRole" : Integer.
-Role(s) which are authorized to issue game bans/leaderboard blacklists (can be an array).
+Role which are authorized to issue game bans/leaderboard blacklists.
     "gameModeratorUsers": Integer.
 User IDs which are authorized to issue game bans/leaderboard blacklists (is array).
 ```